michaelwest/michaelwest.github.io/posts/quip.md

 -- Is Quip's folder structure or Confluence's sub-page structure optimal for organising?
 Or neither?
 Search vs browse - search good if you know what you want...

 - What would the use cases be?
 What would make Quip a killer app for document-heavy teams, say, lawyers?
+- How do you solve the knowledge management use case in a company?
+Quip (/Confluence/Help) vs Slack vs Stack Overflow
+- Has the Quip app platform succeeded?